Obscuretone/obscuretone.github.io/public/posts/en/politics_not_strongly_typed.md

 The Dictionary of Canadian Biography identifies Philippe Mius d'Entremont as the first [Baron de Pobomcoup](https://www.biographi.ca/en/bio/mius_d_entremont_philippe_1E.html), notes that the barony remained in the family until the Acadian expulsion, and says he left a large number of descendants in Acadia.
 Nova Scotia Archives dates the grant of Pobomcoup as a barony to [July 17, 1653](https://archives.novascotia.ca/communityalbums/pubnico/archives/?ID=928).

-So the ballot was not merely Liberal versus Progressive Conservative.
+So the ballot carried more information than Liberal versus Progressive Conservative.

 At local resolution, it was also two candidates carrying a name tied back to a 1653 French colonial barony, running for modern party labels in a riding with fewer than six thousand listed electors.